zowe/docs-site/docs/user-guide/stop-zowe-zos.md

 F ZWESLSTC,APPL=STOP(<ha-component-name>)
 ```

 The `ha-component-name` argument is the high availability instance component that is defined in the `components` section of the `zowe.yaml` configuration file.
-To learn more about `zowe.yaml`, see the [Reviewing the zowe.yaml file](configure-instance-directory.md) section.
+To learn more about `zowe.yaml`, see the [Updating the zowe.yaml configuration file](configure-instance-directory.md) section.

 The `instance-job-name` specified in the `JOBNAME=` parameter of the Zowe launcher START command can be used to terminate a specific component of a running high availability instance: